-Restaurant Pre-opening Costs.
+Restaurant pre-opening costs.
 Restaurant pre-opening costs decreased by \$1.4 million, or 32.7% to \$2.9 million for the year ended December 29, 2019 as compared to \$4.4 million during the comparable period in 2018.
 This decrease is primarily driven by a decrease in the number of new restaurants under development in fiscal 2019, as compared to fiscal 2018 as well as timing of our openings.
-During the year ended December 29, 2019, we incurred pre-opening costs for six new restaurants opened during 2019 as well as five restaurants which will be opened during fiscal year 2020.
+During the year ended December 29, 2019, we incurred pre-opening costs for six new restaurants opened during 2019 as well as five restaurants, one of which was opened during fiscal year 2020 and four of which were postponed to fiscal year 2021 as a result of COVID-19.
 During the year ended December 30, 2018, we incurred pre-opening costs for nine new restaurants opened during 2018 and four restaurants which opened in fiscal year 2019.